 This decision narrowed the scope of federal Clean Water Act jurisdiction, so that landowners who are not close to “navigable waters” may not be subjected to federal micromanaging of their property.

 Palazzolo v.
 Rhode Island (2001)

 This ruling held that government is not relieved from its Fifth Amendment obligation to provide compensation for excessive regulations on private property merely because the property has changed hands since the regulations first took effect.
 PLF attorneys defended landowner Anthony Palazzolo who challenged the Rhode Island Coastal Resources Management Council.

 Suitum v.
 Tahoe Regional Planning Agency (1997)

-This ruling stopped regulators from demanding that an elderly, wheelchair-bound widow’s attempt to sell her minuscule transferable development rights in a nonexistent market before being able to seek judicial relief for denial of her right to build a home.
+This ruling stopped regulators from demanding that an elderly, wheelchair-bound widow must sell government issued transferable development rights in a nonexistent market before being able to seek compensation for denial of her right to build a home.